-This cherry blossom scenic drive offers close-up views of the Washington DC blooms around and near the Tidal Basin from the comfort of your car.
+Take a cherry blossom scenic drive for close-up views of the Washington DC cherry trees around and near the Tidal Basin from the comfort of your car.
 We highlight our favorite route and places where you may find parking if you want to get out and take some photos of the DC cherry trees in bloom.

 When to Take a Cherry Blossom Scenic Drive